koenrane/KR-new-site/content/and-my-axiom-insights-from-computability-and-logic.md

 ## 16: Representability of Recursive Functions

 I confess that upon wading back into the thicket of logical notation and terminology, I found myself lost.
 I was frustrated at how quickly I'd apparently forgotten everything I'd worked so hard for.
-After simmering down, I went back through a couple chapters, and found myself rather bored by how easy it was.
+After simmering down, I went back through several chapters and found myself rather bored by how easy it was.
 I hadn't forgotten much at all – not beyond the details, anyways.
 I don't know whether that counts as "[truly a part of me](https://www.readthesequences.com/Truly-Part-Of-You)", but I don't think it's reasonable to expect myself to memorize everything, especially on the first go.

 ## 17: Indefinability, Undecidability, Incompleteness